Platforms, technical facilities, infrastructure, and services

 - Ecophysiology Division which studies and seeks to understand the physiological functioning and adaptive responses of plants in their environment.

-- Mycology Lab that allows for the handling and study of fungi compatible with biosafety level 1 (BSL-1) and includes a collection of pathogenic fungi.
+- Mycology Lab that allows for the handling and study of fungi compatible with containment level L1 and includes a collection of pathogenic fungi.

-- Cell Engineering Platform (InCell) which specializes in various approaches to cell engineering applied to the improvement of tropical and Mediterranean species, primarily in terms of adaptive responses to biotic and abiotic stresses.
+- Cell Engineering Research Group (InCell) which specializes in various approaches to cell engineering applied to the improvement of tropical and Mediterranean species, primarily in terms of adaptive responses to biotic and abiotic stresses.

-- Bioch&Spir Platform enables the identification and analysis of metabolites of interest to aid in understanding how plants function in their environment and their adaptive responses.
+- Bioch&Spir Platform This platform enables the identification and analysis of metabolites of interest to help understand how plants function in their environment and their adaptive responses.

 - Seed Characterization Platform enables seed characterization and the study of germination kinetics using a dedicated automated system.